HawkSP/HawkSP.github.io/Readme.md

 ![alt text](https://github.com/HawkSP/HawkSP.github.io/blob/master/vegas-pro-15-suite-screenshot-int.jpg?raw=true "VEGAS Pro 15")
 VEGAS Pro 15 Suite can work with low-resolution audio or pristine 24-bit, 192kHz high-resolution audio and everything in between mono, stereo, or 5.1 surround sound.
 Also, you can use plugins and effects from leading developers Boris FX, HitFilm, and NewBlueFX.
 These helped me in my development as they helped with the video due to its use of effect I could use.
 My options were also to use after Effects from Adobe or DaVinci Resolve but I am not as skilled in them but I am in Sony Vegas.
+If I was to redesign the **Activites Movie** I would take a more refined approach with the use of origninal footage and original music due to my skills in music producing I would make a track specifically for the activities movie (you can see my tracks at [``SoundCloud``](https://www.soundcloud.com/hawksp).

 # Boris FX
 The Sapphire Render Unit enhances your work with the highest-quality textures, gradients, cloud, sky, and lighting effects.